 Payment of Tuition and Fees

 Tuition and fees are due in full prior to the start of each semester.
 Deferred payments may be allowed on a case by case basis.
-New students have until 7 days prior to the first day of the semester to make or arrange payment.
+Students have until 7 days prior to the first day of the semester to make or arrange payment.
 Balances must be paid in full on or before the last day of class during the semester for which tuition payments have been deferred.
 A service fee will be charged for any deferred payments.

 Refunds are calculated on the following schedule for students who have officially withdrawn from PNCA: